 If you’ll be spending time at UCT for official business, you’ll need to be registered as a third party in order to access UCT facilities.

 To become a third party, a UCT department needs to sponsor you.

 - Fill out your personal and access details on a BAS03 form.

 - Give the form to the sponsoring department and ask them to register you on the Third Party System.

-- Once the process is complete, the department will send you your third party number.
+- Once the process is complete, the system will send you your third party number and further instructions.

 The card will only be activated 24 hours later, so don’t use it until this period has lapsed.

 If you need an access card, take your third party number and your ID book / passport to Access Control on upper campus.
 Here, you will pose for an ID photo then receive your third party access card.

 24 hours after receiving your third party card, you can use your card to get access to the relevant locations on campus (i.e. buildings and rooms that you need to go to).
 To access a location:

 - Find the proximity reader (a black box) outside the relevant building / door.